Framed versus frameless shower doors.

 • A shower door with metal gridwork is also good for adding visual interest.
 If your bathroom is monochromatic or dominated by streamlined, simple fixtures, this bold glass will impart character and charm.

-Crittall style glass is beautiful and versatile.
+Grid style glass is beautiful and versatile.
 It is visually striking, but it melds harmoniously with almost any bathroom décor.
 Since it is a trending look derived from old-fashioned windows, its appeal is fairly timeless.
 There are several issues to consider as you finalize your choice, though.

-• Because of the dark metal gridwork on its outer surface, Crittall style shower doors will partially block the view of the tile or stone within the stall.
+• Because of the dark metal gridwork on its outer surface, Grid style shower doors will partially block the view of the tile or stone within the stall.
 This is often not a problem, but might give you pause if you’ve lined the shower with expensive marble slabs or something similar.

 • Unlike the smooth, simple surface of a frameless unit, a framed and mullioned shower enclosure has lots of detail that takes more time to clean.
 The gridwork can also gather dust if not properly maintained.

-• ABC Glass & Mirror has longer lead times for Crittall style shower enclosures than for most frameless units.
+• ABC Glass & Mirror has longer lead times for Grid style shower enclosures than for most frameless units.
 (The lead times can be somewhat shortened by choosing the ceramic frit option mentioned earlier.)

 Example of a gridscape shower door and a ceramic frit shower door.